mjgomsa/bah-bah-grass/notes/notes.md

 .screen movement currently not synched up.. when ram clicks start game it doesnt automatically start game for sheep

 .nomalize sound levels
+.bug, game doesn't restart properly. is timer reset?
+.reset everything on new game start